LaFosseAcademy/rlam/snowflake-II.md

 - Increase the size of the chart if needed by dragging the tab up

-In this `Chart` we can see that how the rate `USDGBP` fluctuate during the month of January
+In this `Chart` we can see how the rate `USDGBP` fluctuate during the month of January

 <br>